-San Bartolo Coyotepec village, south of the city, has acquired equal renown for its black pottery (barro negro), sold all over the world.
+Much more acclaimed are certain types of pottery from the valley surrounding the city of Oaxaca.
+The village of Atzompa is famous for its tan, green-glazed clay pots, dishes, and bowls.
+Nearby San Bártolo Coyotepec village has acquired even more renown for its black pottery (barro negro), sold all over the world.
 Doña Rosa, now deceased, pioneered the crafting of big round pots without using a potter’s wheel.
-Now made in many more shapes by Doña Rosa’s descendants, the pottery’s celebrated black hue is produced by the reduction (reduced air) method of firing, which removes oxygen from the clay’s red (ferric) iron oxide, converting it to black (ferrous) iron oxide.
-Workers burnish the result to produce an exquisite, pearly sheen.
+Now made in many more shapes by Doña Rosa’s descendants, the pottery’s exquisite silvery black sheen is produced by the reduction (reduced air) method of firing, which removes oxygen from the clay’s red (ferric) iron oxide, converting it to black ferrous oxide.

-Although most latter-day Oaxacan potters are aware of the health dangers of lead pigments, some for-sale pottery may still contain lead.
-The hazard comes from low-fired pottery in which the lead has not been firmly melted into the glaze.
-Acids in foods such as lemons, vinegar, and tomatoes dissolve the lead pigments, which, when ingested over a period of time, can result in lead poisoning.
-In general, the hardest, glossiest, high-fired stoneware, that has been twice fired, is the safest for dinnerware.
+Although most latter-day Mexican potters have become aware of the health dangers of lead pigments, some for-sale pottery may still contain lead.
+The hazard comes from low-fired pottery in which the lead pigments have not been firmly melted into the surface glaze.
+In such cases, acids in foods such as lemons, vinegar, and tomatoes dissolve the lead pigments, which, when ingested in sufficient quantities, will result in lead poisoning.
+In general, the hardest, shiniest pottery, which has been twice fired—such as the high-quality Tlaquepaque stoneware used for place settings—is the safest.

 © Bruce Whipperman from Moon Puerto Vallarta, 7th edition